Jake Hunter: Other media

 The series has been accompanied by a plethora of tie-in books, the first of which, a choose-your-own-adventure style gamebook for young adults, was released in 1988.
 After the series revival at Data East, Tatsuya Saito would pen a prequel novel documenting the first meeting between Jingūji and Kumano.
 A further novel would be published in 2000, followed by a novelisation of the eighth game.
 Another prequel, telling a story set during Jingūji's schooldays, was published by Dengeki Bunko in 2004, followed by a brief sequence of releases at Sesame Books, ending in 2007.

 Manga adaptations of the third and sixth games were previously made available online, and several game guides were published prior to the series' shift toward handheld platforms.

 Several soundtrack CDs have also been released, featuring a range of music from across the series composed by series stalwart Seiichi Hamada and others.
 A Drama CD featuring three short vignettes was included with early copies of the sixth game.

-The first four games in the series were released on the Wii's Virtual Console exclusively in Japan.
+The first four games in the series were released on the Wii's Virtual Console in Japan.